-- A group of conditions that can occur when a fetus has been exposed to alcohol before birth. - FASD is not a term meant to use for clinical diagnosis. - The effects of FASD can range in severity and have lifelong impact on the individual to include physical, mental, behavioral, and/or learning disabilities. - Early intervention is key.
-If suspicion of abnormal features, obtain genetic testing. - Diagnostic terms under the FASD umbrella are: - Fetal Alcohol Syndrome (FAS) - Partial Fetal Alcohol Syndrome (PFAS) - Neurobehavioral Disorder Associated with Prenatal Alcohol Exposure (ND-PAE) - Alcohol-Related Neurodevelopmental Disorder (ARND)
+- A group of conditions that can occur when a fetus has been exposed to alcohol before birth. - The effects of FASD can range in severity and have lifelong impact on the individual to include physical, mental, behavioral, and/or learning disabilities. - Early intervention is key. - Consider genetic testing for alternative etiology if dysmorphic features are present (e.g., cornelia de lange syndrome). - Diagnostic terms under the FASD umbrella are: - Fetal Alcohol Syndrome (FAS) - Partial Fetal Alcohol Syndrome (PFAS) - Neurobehavioral Disorder Associated with Prenatal Alcohol Exposure (ND-PAE) - Alcohol-Related Neurodevelopmental Disorder (ARND)